 At his center, Chopra and physicians practice integrative medicine, combining the medical model of conventional western medicine with alternatives like yoga, mindfulness meditation, and Ayurveda.
 From his experience, Chopra has since noticed, as his mindfulness quote reflects, that mindfulness helps in the emotional nurturing of his patients.

 “If you want to conquer the anxiety of life, live in the moment, live in the breath.”

 ~ Amit Ray

-Ryan’s book, A Mindful Nation (amazon), was published in March 2012, and it addresses the practice of mindfulness in private and public life which is the theme of this mindfulness quote.
+Ryan’s book, A Mindful Nation (Amazon), was published in March 2012, and it addresses the practice of mindfulness in private and public life, which is the theme of this mindfulness quote.
 While interacting with people, mindfulness helps you connect.
-People can tell if your mind is somewhere else during a conversation and being mindful helps you avoid that.
+People can tell if your mind is somewhere else during a conversation; being mindful helps you avoid that.